Roasted Tomato Soup is the perfect way to use garden tomatoes

 - Broil for 15-20 minutes, on the second-highest rack of the oven, until the tomatoes start to have a slight char and are becoming soft.
 Remove softened garlic and peel.

-- Bring the pot to a medium boil and continue to gently boil for 20 minutes, until tomatoes start to foam and break apart.
+- Bring the pot to a medium boil and continue to gently simmer for 20 minutes, until tomatoes start to foam and break apart.

 - Remove from heat.

-- Swirl in half and half, or coconut cream, if desired.
+- Swirl in coconut cream (or half & half), if desired.

-- Serve and garnish with tortilla strips, croutons or toasted garbanzo beans
+- Serve and garnish with tortilla strips, croutons, garlic bread or toasted garbanzo beans